Emjayosee/3_Password_Generator/README.md

 This is the repo for the Password Generator assignment 3, due Jan 22, 2021.

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio Assignment
+# Unit 03 Javascript Homework: Password Generator

-Portfolio: January 24, 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061
+Submitted: January 24, 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061

 # 01 Goal: The Goal of this project is to use the starter code and create a  password generator that will populate a password based on user defined criteria, for password length between 8 and 128 characters, using character sets that include either or all of numbers, uppercase, lowercase and special characters.
 Here is a link to the Github folder https://github.com/Emjayosee/Assignment03 and a link to the deployed website https://emjayosee.github.io/Assignment03/.